dmcg/minutest/README.md

             assertEquals("item", first())
         }

-        // there is also beforeF and afterF which return new fixtures }
+        // there is also before_ and after_ which return new fixtures }
 }